lelloc/doc-admin/content/processes-automation/process-management.rst

    Book Ordering - Sequence Flows

 In the opened popup screen fill in the *Sequence Flow Name*.
-For this example in the *Condition Expressions* we will use just one condition expression and just one field, for both we can leave the *Type of Linking* as *and* and we will use the filed match type value as *String*.
+For this example in the *Condition Expressions* we will use just one condition expression and just one field.
+For both we can leave the *Type of Linking* as *and* and we will use the filed match type value as *String*.

 .. figure:: images/process-management-book-ordering-07-sequence-flow-add.png
    :alt: Book Ordering - Add Sequence Flow